patricklafrance/wmfnext-shell/README.md

 ### Fetch data

-React Router v6+ is really good at data fetching with the [loader API](https://reactrouter.com/en/main/route/loader).
-For this example, we'll render the first 5 characters returned by the [Rick and Morty API](https://rickandmortyapi.com/).
+React Router v6.4+ is really good at data fetching with the [loader API](https://reactrouter.com/en/main/route/loader).
+In this example, we'll render in a federated page the first 5 characters returned by the [Rick and Morty API](https://rickandmortyapi.com/).

- > Depending of the needs of your application, there might be a more appropriate data feching solution than React Router loaders for your application.
-To only name one, [TanStack Query](https://tanstack.com/query/latest) is also a great choice if your application needs to prefetch a lot of data and you are thinking about using a client side state management solution.
+ > Depending of the needs of your application, React Router might be the best data fetching solution for you.
+Other solutions like [TanStack Query](https://tanstack.com/query/latest) are also great choices if your application needs to prefetch a lot of data or need a client side state management solution.

-👉 First, add a new page to the remote module application.
+👉 First, add a new page to the remote module application and use the `useLoaderData()` to retrieve the data.

 ```tsx
 // remote-1 - Page8.tsx